Duncan McCargo: Other activities

 As a leading expert on contemporary Thailand, McCargo regularly appears as a media commentator, pundit, and writer of op-ed pieces.
 He appears regularly in the broadcast media, especially on BBC radio and television, and his op-ed and commentary pieces have appeared in Time magazine, as well as in the Guardian Weekly, The Telegraph, The Economist, The Guardian, and The Independent, The Financial Times, The New York Times, and a dozen other newspapers around the world.
 He has given lengthy interviews to The Chronicle of Higher Education and the New Mandala website.
 His photographs have appeared in Asia Times, The New York Times and Nikkei Asian Review, as well as in various academic publications.
-Twenty-nine of his students have successfully earned PhDs under his supervision at Leeds.
+Thirty students successfully earned PhDs under his supervision at Leeds.

 McCargo is cited by his undergraduate alma mater, Royal Holloway, as one of their notable alumni in the field of education.

 In 2010 he was awarded an honorary doctorate in Tai Studies by Mahasarakham University in Thailand.
 McCargo is one of only five recipients of this degree.
 Other awardees have been historians Charnvit Kasetsiri and Thongchai Winichakul, anthropologist Charles Keyes, and archaeologist Srisak Vallibhotama.

 McCargo was the first head of the School of Politics and International Studies, University of Leeds (one of Britain's largest political science departments), a post he held twice.
 He was appointed a Fellow of the Academy of Social Sciences in 2011, nominated by the Political Studies Association.

 On 12 April 2012, McCargo made his stage debut at the Lincoln Center for the Performing Arts in New York City.
 He co-starred in Titanic Tales: Stories of Courage and Cowardice, a specially commissioned production commemorating the centenary of the sinking of the RMS Titanic.
-He co-wrote Titanic Tales with cellist Stephanie Winters.

 Duncan McCargo co-created the Nordic Asia podcast series in 2020.
 The series is now a channel on the New Books Network, the brainchild of Marshall Poe.
 McCargo is also a host on the Literature and Southeast Asian Studies channels of the New Books Network.